KUTlime/Installation-of-PowerShell-Core-to-Turris-Omnia-LXC-Container/README.md

 Place it to some location, e.g., `/root/installUpdate.sh`.

-In terminal, execute these commands:
+In the terminal, execute these commands:

 ```bash
 apt-get install cron jq curl -y